The bronchial tubes extend from the trachea and end in the lungs’ alveoli.

 For some doctors or researchers, chronic bronchitis can be considered a chronic obstructive pulmonary disease.

 Emphysema, asthma, and chronic bronchitis are part of COPD.

 Patients commonly have components of each condition above since these are not always separable.

 In the case of airway inflammation, retained secretions, obstruction of the fixed airway, and chronic bronchitis can cause a mismatch of airflow to the lungs and blood flow.

 This can deteriorate the disposal of the waste product, carbon dioxide, and the oxygenation of the blood.

 Most people diagnosed with this condition are 45 years old or older, although all people can develop it.

 The most characteristic signs and symptoms of the disease include:

-- Difficulty breathing ( dyspnea ): in most cases, shortness of breath and cough when performing an activity are present in people suffering from chronic bronchitis; difficulty breathing at rest is usually an indication for COPD.
+- Difficulty breathing ( dyspnea ): in most cases, shortness of breath and cough when performing an activity are present in people suffering from chronic bronchitis; difficulty breathing at rest is usually an indication of COPD.
 This symptom gradually increases with the severity of the disease.

 Some other symptoms that may be present in chronic bronchitis are: